luigifreda/pyslam/README.md

 Video file        | `type: VIDEO_DATASET`
 Folder of images  | `type: FOLDER_DATASET`

+Use the download scripts available in the folder `scripts` to download some of the following datasets.

 ### KITTI Datasets

 pySLAM code expects the following structure in the specified KITTI path folder (specified in the section `KITTI_DATASET` of the file `config.yaml`). :